Gunivers/Bookshelf/docs/Block.rst

 ::

     # Once
-    execute as Steve run function glib:block/convert_to_item
+    execute as Steve run function glib.block:convert_to_item

     # See the result
     scoreboard objectives setdisplay sidebar glib.itemId